ANPDSS/ANPDSS-Pages/hacks/mood-meal/sub2/submodule2.md

     });
   });

+  // Random jokes array
+  const jokes = [
+    "Why don't scientists trust atoms?
+Because they make up everything!", "What do you call a bear with no teeth?
+A gummy bear!", "Why did the scarecrow win an award?
+He was outstanding in his field!", "What do you call a fake noodle?
+An impasta!", "Why don't eggs tell jokes?
+They'd crack each other up!", "What did the ocean say to the beach?
+Nothing, it just waved!", "Why did the math book look so sad?
+Because it had too many problems!", "What do you call a dinosaur that crashes his car?
+Tyrannosaurus Wrecks!", "Why couldn't the bicycle stand up by itself?
+It was two tired!", "What do you call cheese that isn't yours?
+Nacho cheese!"
+  ];

+  // Helper: Get random joke
+  function getRandomJoke() {
+    return jokes[Math.floor(Math.random() * jokes.length)];
+  }

   // Save Mood Button Handler
   if (saveMoodBtn) {
     saveMoodBtn.addEventListener('click', async () => {
+      // Check if mood is under 40 and show a joke if (currentMoodScore < 40) {
+        const joke = getRandomJoke();
+        alert(`Here's a joke to cheer you up! 😊\n\n${joke}`);
+      }

       // Hide previous messages
       saveMoodSuccess.style.display = 'none';
       saveMoodError.style.display = 'none';